Upton Court Grammar School: Slough High School for Girls (1936–82)

-Slough High School was a girls selective grammar school in Slough, Buckinghamshire, now Berkshire.
-It was formed in 1936 from the split of Slough Secondary School (1912–36) into Slough Grammar School for boys (1936–82) and Slough High School for girls.
+Slough High School was a girls' selective grammar school in Slough, Buckinghamshire, now Berkshire.
+It was formed in 1936 from the split of Slough Secondary School (1912–36) into separate girls' and boys' schools.
 For the first three years of its existence, it occupied the former Slough Secondary School buildings in William Street, but, in 1939, it moved to new buildings in Twinches Lane, Cippenham.

 In 1982, when the Twinches Lane site was sold for redevelopment, Slough Grammar School and Slough High School merged to form Upton Grammar School (1982–93), based on the Lascelles Road site of Slough Grammar School.